vzheng-cloudian/cskitchen/README.md

 ## 2.2

-  Adopting interface based programming technology, to simplify the structure, and make the system easy to extend.
-Total lines in this approach are less than 1000 .
+  Applying abstraction, inheritance and polymorphism OOP concepts, make the system structure simple and extendable.

 ## 2.3

   Message Bus (which supports publisher / subscriber mode) architecture will be easy to scale up, and also be better isolation / modularization.
-It would be the best architecture for this project.
+It would be the best practice for this project.

+  Covered the heavy workload scenario, set the retry mechanism, messages will be discarded when all retries fail.
+The persistent store of these messages can be considered to handle those failed messages, to provide a reliable message system, but it didn't implement in this approach.

 ## 2.4

-  PriorityQueue satisfies both the sorting and the first-in-first-out requirements.
-It is suitable to implement the FIFO strategy for matching order and courier.
+  PriorityQueue satisfies the sorting requirements.
+It is suitable for implementing the FIFO strategy of matching order and courier.

 ## 2.5